Introduction: Attic Conversions Price-A Complete Pricing Guide

 Dormer Conversions

 Among the most popular types of these conversions is that of a dormer, which gives extra headspace and allows more natural light inside.
-This conversion could transform a dull room into a bright and airy one, perfect for a bedroom or a living area.
+This conversion could transform a dull room into a bright, airy one, perfect for a bedroom or living area.
 It’s like making your home open to the sky, allowing in light and turning an enclosed and dimly lit place into something beautiful.

 Mansard Conversions

-Mansard conversions have roofs with steep slopes, which make them look stylish and offer plenty of space to live in while still keeping the aesthetic appeal of your house intact.
-This kind of conversion may be more difficult and expensive but it can radically change your unused attic space into a lavish retreat.
+Mansard conversions have steep roofs, which make them look stylish and offer plenty of space to live in while keeping the aesthetic appeal of your house intact.
+This kind of conversion may be more difficult and expensive, but it can radically transform your unused attic space into a lavish retreat.

 Roof Light Conversions

-For people on a budget, roof light conversions might be the answer they need.
-By simply installing skylights, you can improve the amount of sunlight that penetrates your loft without needing to modify its structure.
-It’s quite an understated yet effective way to convert your attic into another room.
+For people on a budget, rooflight conversions might be the answer they need.
+By simply installing skylights, you can improve the amount of sunlight penetrating your loft without modifying its structure.
+It’s an understated yet effective way to convert your attic into another room.

 Hip to Gable Conversions

-Hip-to-gable conversions involve elongating the roof all through to create a whole gable wall which would give more interior space as well as modernize its appearance.
+Hip-to-gable conversions involve elongating the roof all through to create a whole gable wall, which would give more interior space and modernize its appearance.
 This is the ideal type of conversion for homes with hipped roofs because it adds space and curb appeal.
-It’s almost as if you’re giving your residence another side view that makes it stand taller than ever before from everywhere else in town.
+It’s almost as if you’re giving your residence another side view that makes it taller than ever from everywhere else in town.

 Design and Planning

-You will have to invest in design and planning before the first nail is put in.
+You must invest in design and planning before the first nail is put in.
 Employing the services of an architect or a designer who will bring your idea to reality could cost you between $1,500 and $5,000.
-This step is very important as it is where your dreams start becoming vivid on paper.
+This step is very important as it is where your dreams become vivid on paper.

 Structural Changes